 - Glutamate Synthase

-For each protein, the motivation of the study, simulation method, and details of some of the analysis done on the trajectories to study particular aspects of the protein dynamics are provided.
+For each protein, the motivation of the study, simulation method, and details of analysis done on the trajectories to study particular aspects of the protein dynamics are provided.

 The derivative of V provides the classical forces acting on the single atoms.
 The physics for the next steps of the method is known since more than 300 years ago.
 In fact, given the positions and velocities of atoms at time t, it is possible, by integrating the Newton equation, to obtain new coordinates positions and velocities at the time t+dt (where it is the numerical integration step).
 In this way, it is possible to generate the trajectory of each atom in our molecular system.
 The analysis of these trajectories provides a mine of important information on the simulated system.